Frequently Asked Questions

 The majority of long term care Homes have waiting lists based upon the type of accommodation for which you have applied.
 Waitlists are managed by the Community Care Access Centre (CCAC).
 If you have a question about the status of your application, or place on a waiting list, it is best to contact your CCAC caseworker directly.

-The staff who provide care and services at Pine Villa Care Centre are all fully qualified and trained in their roles.
-In addition, each year staff are provided with ongoing education on regulated topics and are given opportunities to participate in additional relevant education relating to their job function.
+The team members who provide care and services at Pine Villa Care Centre are all fully qualified and trained in their roles.
+In addition, each year team are provided with ongoing education on regulated topics and are given opportunities to participate in additional relevant education relating to their job function.

 Pine Villa Care Centre offers three types of accommodation for residents;